ShayHill/docx2python/README.md

 Some structure will be maintained.
 Text will be returned in a nested list, with paragraphs always at depth 4 (i.e., `output.body[i][j][k][l]` will be a paragraph).

-If your docx has no tables, output.body will appear as one a table with all contents in one cell:
+If your docx has no tables, output.body will appear as one a table with all content in one cell:

 ```python
 [  # document